DanMGocan/income_predictor-TU082-1-/notes.md

 xx% of white people have income > 50k etc. etc. etc.

-TUG OF WAR Optimization system, maybe?
-- Basically, how much of being something affects your income?
-For example, gender.
-If 0.8 of male gender has an income over 50k, then the male = gender variable will have a TUGOWAR pull of 0.8.
-If the gender is femaile, then the tugowar pull is 0.2.

 Do not forget to add DOCSTRINT

 Must add an incrementor / decrementor when checking for age,